hahacapital/BluePrintAssignment/README.md

 ./scripts/check_health.sh
 ```
 You should see `"healthy": true` after bootstrap and a non-zero peer count via `info.peers`.

+> Note: the container now runs as root and writes to `/root/.avalanchego`.
+If you previously ran with a non-root user, reset the host data directory permissions with `sudo chown -R root:root data` to avoid plugin directory permission errors.

 ## 4) Get your NodeID
 ```bash